 Does your backyard look too bare or lack an entertainment area?
-Here’s a nice idea that you can do to add some life to that empty space – a bench area with fireplace!
+Here’s a nice idea that you can do to add some life to that space – a bench area with fireplace!

-Enjoy the outdoors with friends and family during cooler days of the year with this bench area with fireplace.
+Enjoy the outdoors with friends and family during cooler days of the year with this bench area with a fireplace.

 You can build this exact design if you really like it, but it’s always nice to add some personal touch to your DIY projects. ;)

 What would you modify to make it unique and perfect for your backyard?